SukkoPera/OpenC16Cart/README.md

 |2          |1  | 0 |$8000-$bfff|
 |3          |1  | 1 |$c000-$ffff|

 Note that the cartridge will respond to all C1 and C2 low/high slots.
-If this is unwanted, remove D1/D2 or D3 accordingly.
+If this is unwanted, cut open JP1/2/3 accordingly (or do not mount D1/2/3).
 Also note there is no way to respond to a single C2 slot.

 ### 32 kB Mode
 In 32 kB mode, SW2 must be placed in the `DIR` position and 2 banks will be available: